 Melissa Cook, Ph.D.

-Dr. Melissa Cook is the acting Branch Chief of the Sea Turtle Branch at the NOAA Fisheries' Southeast Fisheries Science Center.
+Melissa Cook, Ph.D. is a Research Fishery Biologist in the Sea Turtle Branch at the NOAA Fisheries' Southeast Fisheries Science Center.

 Melissa Cook earned a Bachelor’s of Science in Biology with a marine concentration from East Carolina University in 1996.
 She began working with NOAA Fisheries’ Southeast Fisheries Science Center first as a contractor in 1997 at the Mississippi Laboratory.
 She became a federal employee in 1999.